chrissetyawan/react-googlemap/README.md

 ```

-I made 2 version of react, react with hooks and react with redux
+I made 3 version of react, using hooks, redux and context API for state management

 Main Page